ixd704/MT16Tracker/README.md

 A zip file with firmware 3.0.2 is available from here: https://drive.google.com/file/d/1YM4f6Cs4oUiwHL6A9qKIXOBQm_qkc59I/view?usp=sharing

-A video of me updating the firmware is available here: https://drive.google.com/file/d/1evIlG7jG7QVwnYEe8d1xFvYSkvIqO_a6/view?usp=sharing
+A bad video (rushed and not yet edited) of me updating the firmware is available here: https://drive.google.com/file/d/1evIlG7jG7QVwnYEe8d1xFvYSkvIqO_a6/view?usp=sharing

 You will require sndlib and GTK3 to be installed on Linux to compile the code.
 Anyone wishing to contribute can join the effort.